alanedwardes/Ae.WebSearchMcp/README.md

 - Python 3.13+ (or Docker)
 - **For Google Search**: Google Custom Search API key and Search Engine ID
 - **For Ollama Search**: Ollama API key (optional, for hosted service) or local Ollama instance
+- **For other search engines**: See their respective documentation for required credentials

 ## Setup

-### 1. Choose Your Search Provider
+### 1. Configure Search Engines

-You can use either Google Custom Search API or Ollama's web search API.
-Set the `SEARCH_PROVIDER` environment variable to choose:
+The server automatically detects all configured search engines and randomly selects one for each search request.
+Currently supported engines include:

-- `SEARCH_PROVIDER=google` (default) - Uses Google Custom Search API
+- **Google Custom Search API**: Requires `GOOGLE_API_KEY` and `GOOGLE_SEARCH_ENGINE_ID`
-- `SEARCH_PROVIDER=ollama` - Uses Ollama's web search API
+- **Ollama Web Search API**: Requires `OLLAMA_API_KEY` (optional for local instances)

+**Note**: At least one search engine must be configured.
+If multiple engines are configured, the server will randomly select one for each search request, providing load balancing and redundancy.
+Additional search engines may be added in future releases.

-### 2. Get Google API Credentials (if using Google provider)
+### 2. Get Google API Credentials (if using Google search)

 #### Step 1: Create a Google Programmable Search Engine